 Head of the infant’s bed.

-A small, Plexiglas hood placed over the infant’s head through which oxygen is given.
+A small, Plexiglas hood is placed over the infant’s head through which oxygen is given.

 IV solution containing sugars, proteins, and essential vitamins and minerals.